Recap: 2016 tax changes affecting consumer products companies

 Retailers and fashion companies must follow IRS guidance on the proper treatment of clothing allowances and qualified employee discounts.

-Growth in remote purchasing has states seeking ways to collect the sales tax funds they are due, holding retailers and consumers responsible.
+Growth in remote purchasing has states seeking ways to collect the sales tax funds, holding retailers and consumers responsible.

 Many companies miscalculate the available accelerated depreciation on qualified leasehold improvements.
 Is your company one of them?